bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/react-component-guide.md

 In applications with many components, it’s very important to free up resources taken by the components when they are destroyed.

 We want to [set up a timer](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setInterval) whenever the `Clock` is rendered to the DOM for the first time.
-This is called “mounting” in React.
+This is called "mounting” in React.

 We also want to [clear that timer](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/clearInterval) whenever the DOM produced by the `Clock` is removed.
-This is called “unmounting” in React.
+This is called "unmounting” in React.

 We can declare special methods on the component class to run some code when a component mounts and unmounts: